marialuis-mp/MMM-Controller-for-Social-Robot/README.md

 - **'lib'**: general files that can be used to create your own human-robot-interaction based on our framework. **It includes the ToM Model** code.
 - **'experimentNao'**: Human-Robot interaction between Nao robot where the humans participants can play chess with the robot.
   - The robot uses the ToM model to interact with the participant.
 This package depends on the 'lib' package.
-  - This experiment corresponds to the case-study in [URL TO PAPER].
+  - This experiment corresponds to the case-study in [URL TO PAPER, will be updated once paper is published].

 Depending on which part of the project you are planning to use, find the specific READ ME file for each one the two parts inside the respective folder:
 - [README Experiment](experimentNao/README.md) of 'experimentNao'.
-- [README Model](lib/tom_model/README) of the 'Theory of Mind' code
+- [README Model](lib/tom_model/README.md) of the 'Theory of Mind' code

 ## Installation
 This project requires Python 3.9 and includes two main scripts located in the root folder.
 The necessary packages are listed in the `requirements.txt` file, and users can install them using a Python virtual environment or Anaconda.